Internal linking is a part of SEO that is often overlooked.

 Each page also only has a limited amount of authority that it passes on.
 If you internally link as much as possible there would be a much smaller amount passed on to each page.
-Plus, your less valuable pages would receive the same amount as your more important pages.
+Plus, you’re less valuable pages would receive the same amount as your more important pages.

 Your anchor text.
 Google has said that they aren’t too concerned with the anchor text of internal links.
 However, you still don’t want to overdo it.
-In their guidelines, they recommend using anchor text that describes the page your linking to.
+In their guidelines, they recommend using anchor text that describes the page you’re linking to.